 CPU Settings

-To edit CPU, go to Edit instance settings > Virtual Hardware > CPU.
+To edit the CPU, go to Edit instance settings > Virtual Hardware > CPU.

 Recommended CPU Settings